 Since then, Hunt has served as the center of one of the most popular Hill Country resort areas.
 All thanks to the magnificent Guadalupe River.
 The majority of the summer camps and guest ranches in Kerr County are located just within a few miles from the town.
 Its economy is dependent on visitors and part-time residents who own vacation homes along the River.

 This is the home to rodeo and dance.
 For those who enjoy fun-filled nights of catching up with friends, relaxing, and dancing to great music, Crider’s Rodeo and Dancehall is the place for you.
 The rodeo is on every Saturday night from 8:00 PM beginning on Memorial Day and runs up until Labor Day.
+Be sure and stay for the dance and two-step the night away with some fine Texas tunes.

 The Dance, on the other hand, is usually held under a giant Oak tree that spreads out above the dance floor.
 So put on your dancing shoes and two-step the night away with some fine Texas tunes.